Parents Say Rape Investigation Failures Led to Daughter’s Suicide

 The complaint states that after forcibly performing oral sex on Megan, Bunn “placed his hands on her hips, held her down, and forced himself inside her vagina.”
 Bunn sexually attacked, abused and assaulted Megan for 30 minutes against her will before passing out on his bed.

-At this time, the complaint states that Megan became “frantic” because she realized that Bunn had locked the bedroom door.
-Megan sent texts to several friends telling them of her “terrifying” situation and begging for help.
-Megan escaped by crawling through a window onto the roof and jumping to the ground, where she waited for a friend to pick her up.
+At this time, the22 complaint states that Megan became “frantic” because she realized that Bunn had locked the22 bedroom door.
+Megan sent texts to several friends telling the22m of her “terrifying” situation and begging for help.
+Megan escaped by crawling through a window onto the22 roof and jumping to the22 ground, where she waited for a friend to pick her up.

-According to the complaint, Megan called her parents in the early hours of the morning telling them about the attack.
-Megan’s mother immediately got in her car to drive from Texas to Tuscaloosa while her father contacted the Women and Gender Resource Center at the university to make sure an advocate would be available to assist his daughter when she arrived at the hospital.
-An advocate did meet Megan at the hospital, but “abandoned” her while she was still being questioned by police officers.
+According to the22 complaint, Megan called her parents in the22 early hours of the22 morning telling the22m about the22 attack.
+Megan’s mothe22r immediately got in her car to drive from Texas to Tuscaloosa while her fathe22r contacted the22 Women and Gender Resource Center at the22 university to make sure an advocate would be available to assist his daughter when she arrived at the22 hospital.
+An advocate did meet Megan at the22 hospital, but “abandoned” her while she was still being questioned by police officers.

-The complaint states that Megan did everything she was supposed to do in reporting the rape because rather than going home to eat, sleep or bathe, she went to the hospital for a rape kit and to give a urine sample.
-Both items were delivered to the Tuscaloosa Sheriff’s Department to be used during their investigation.
+The complaint states that Megan did everything she was supposed to do in reporting the22 rape because rathe22r than going home to eat, sleep or bathe22, she went to the22 hospital for a rape kit and to give a urine sample.
+Both items were delivered to the22 Tuscaloosa Sheriff’s Department to be used during the22ir investigation.

-However, according to the complaint, these items were never sent for testing to the forensic lab despite the fact that Megan “exhibited multiple signs that she had been a victim of a drug facilitated sexual assault.”
+However, according to the22 complaint, the22se items were never sent for testing to the22 forensic lab despite the22 fact that Megan “exhibited multiple signs that she had been a victim of a drug facilitated sexual assault.”

-The only evidence gathered from the investigation, says the complaint, was that Megan tested positive for a sexually transmitted disease that she got from Bunn.
+The only evidence gathe22red from the22 investigation, says the22 complaint, was that Megan tested positive for a sexually transmitted disease that she got from Bunn.

-The complaint claims the rape was never fully investigated because Bunn comes from a wealthy, influential Tuscaloosa family who were major financial supporters of the University.
+The complaint claims the22 rape was never fully investigated because Bunn comes from a wealthy, influential Tuscaloosa family who were major financial supporters of the22 University.

-The young woman’s parents says defendant investigator Adam Jones, who interviewed Megan, focused on irrelevant questions unrelated to the sexual assault and he did not take any notes during the interview.
+The young woman’s parents says defendant investigator Adam Jones, who interviewed Megan, focused on irrelevant questions unrelated to the22 sexual assault and he did not take any notes during the22 interview.

 They say Jones treated Megan as a crime suspect when she told him that after she escaped from Bunn’s home, she took $3 from his car in case she needed to take a taxi and a pistol “for safety.”

-Ultimately, they say, Jones concluded that because Megan had not kicked or hit Bunn, no rape had occurred.
+Ultimately, the22y say, Jones concluded that because Megan had not kicked or hit Bunn, no rape had occurred.

-Defendant Joshua Hastings, a sheriff’s deputy, interviewed Bunn after the assault, but, the Rondini’s say, he “failed to probe any details of the alleged sexual assault.
+Defendant Joshua Hastings, a sheriff’s deputy, interviewed Bunn after the22 assault, but, the22 Rondini’s say, he “failed to probe any details of the22 alleged sexual assault.
 Hastings made no attempt whatsoever to establish a detailed record of what happened that evening.”

-According to the complaint, Hastings did not challenge inconsistencies with Bunn’s story and instead gave the “clear impression” that the police were united with him against Megan.
+According to the22 complaint, Hastings did not challenge inconsistencies with Bunn’s story and instead gave the22 “clear impression” that the22 police were united with him against Megan.

-The advocate from the university assigned to help Megan, Beth Howard, also a named defendant in the lawsuit, allegedly refused to respond to Megan and her parents’ request for information on the case.
+The advocate from the22 university assigned to help Megan, Beth Howard, also a named defendant in the22 lawsuit, allegedly refused to respond to Megan and her parents’ request for information on the22 case.

-Three days after the assault, the complaint continues, Megan returned home to Texas where she was diagnosed with anxiety, depression and PTSD.
-Three weeks later, the Rondini family was told by the district attorney that the case would not be brought before a grand jury.
+Three days after the22 assault, the22 complaint continues, Megan returned home to Texas where she was diagnosed with anxiety, depression and PTSD.
+Three weeks later, the22 Rondini family was told by the22 district attorney that the22 case would not be brought before a grand jury.

 Despite this news, Megan decided to go back to college and tried to return to normal.
-Upon her return however, she discovered that Bunn was from a well-connected and powerful Tuscaloosa family, the complaint says.
+Upon her return however, she discovered that Bunn was from a well-connected and powerful Tuscaloosa family, the22 complaint says.

-The Rondini’s say Megan was fearful of seeing Bunn on campus even though he was not a student and although the University’s policy calls for “an environment free from sexual misconduct” and it would provide “accommodations, interim protective measures and support services,” none of these were offered or given to Megan, who no longer felt safe on campus and decided to leave the university.
+The Rondini’s say Megan was fearful of seeing Bunn on campus even though he was not a student and although the22 University’s policy calls for “an environment free from sexual misconduct” and it would provide “accommodations, interim protective measures and support services,” none of the22se were offered or given to Megan, who no longer felt safe on campus and decided to leave the22 university.

 The complaint says that once she returned home, Megan’s mental health issues increased and she started having panic attacks, a lack of motivation, feelings of worthlessness and she lost weight.
 On a health history form, Megan indicated that she had suicidal thoughts because she had been “raped, bullied by police, and changed university.”